EdgeFirstAI/documentation/docs/datasets/tutorials/annotations/automatic.md

 ### Annotate Starting Frame

 Once the server has been initialized, annotate the starting frame.
 This is the only annotation required by the user.
 The rest of the frames will be annotated by SAM-2 and the AGTG process.
+This step is also known as initializing the SAM-2 state.
+Each object must be annotated independently so the tracker can assign a unique ID.

 Start by drawing a bounding box for the first object by clicking and dragging.
 For multiple objects in the frame, click "+" to add a new object as shown in red below.
 The process for each object should be: *Add a new object* -> *Draw object prompt*.